palewire/first-python-notebook/docs/src/charts.md

 ## Make a basic bar chart

-Head back to the import cell at the top of your notebook and add Altair.
+The first thing we need to do is to import Altair.
 In the tradition of pandas, we'll import it with the alias `alt` to reduce how much we need to type later on.

 ```{code-cell}
 :tags: [hide-cell]